 1. Preliminary estimate

 Preliminary estimate is also referred to as a rough or approximate estimate that is generally preferred quite early in the process.
 This kind of estimate helps you to determine how much to charge your clients, the project’s feasibility, and the budget to complete.
 As this is made at the beginning of a project when very limited information is available, hence, it only provides a ballpark idea about the project expenses.

 Preliminary estimates should involve accurate estimation techniques as it is designed in the initial stage of the project and many unknown figures will be involved.
 One must remember to add the labor costs, material costs, and other information that might come up during the project life.

 Roofers asked to rework the roof that was worked on a few months back.
 In such cases, roofers would implement their old estimates to create preliminary estimates.

 Similarly, contractors remodeling bathrooms will also create a preliminary estimate for their customers.

 2. Detailed estimate

 Detailed estimate as the name suggests includes all the detailed information of every item necessary for a project.
-A business can convert a preliminary estimate to a detailed one by adding the data like quantity, cost, rate, specifications, drawings, calculations, etc. A detailed estimate is created where there is the availability of incredibly detailed updates of the project.
-This helps to understand the project budget in a better way as the scope of the project is better known in this case.
+A business can convert a preliminary estimate to a detailed estimate by adding the data like quantity, cost, rate, specifications, drawings, calculations, etc. A detailed estimate is created where there is the availability of incredibly detailed updates of the project.
 This is more of a planning tool that helps to figure out the business finances and project expenditures.

 Road or sanitation projects by the local government involve detailed estimates.
 This includes project drawings, calculations, company bids, and much other significant information.